itsnotajulius/Java/JavaFX.md

 ## Styles

 - Def
-  - Can be in code file but should be fxml file.
+  - Can be in manual controls but should be fxml file.
 - Style
   - `setStyle(String)` or `setStyle(Style)`
   - this superceeds setting methods